 How Do I Diagnose A Fever?

 If you believe your child has a fever, you can quickly diagnose this by taking their temperature at home.
-The most common way of checking a kids temperature is by using a digital thermometer to take their oral temperature.
+The most common way of checking a kid’s temperature is with a digital thermometer to take their oral temperature.

 Other ways to check your child’s temperature include:

-If your child has a fever over 102°F, visit the emergency room or call 911 immediately.
+If your child has a temperature over 104°F, visit the emergency room or call 911 immediately.
 This is considered a dangerous temperature for kids.

 Treating A Child’s Fever

-A high fever in kids can usually be treated by administering fever reducing medications, and you should make sure you give the safe dosage for kids.
+A high temperature in kids can usually be treated with fever-reducing medications.
+Just make sure you use the right dosage for your child’s age.

 There are safe amounts of ibuprofen dosage for kids and tylenol dosage for kids depending on their weight and age.